featurecat/lizzie/doc/plugin.md

 ### Start first step

-Create a "helloWorld" folder and create a "plugin" folder in it, and create a new "Plugin.java" file in the "plugin" folder.
+Create a "HelloWorld" directory and create a "plugin" directory in it, and create a new "Plugin.java" file in the "plugin" directory.

 And write the following